Big Pine, California: Piper v. Big Pine (1924) 193 Cal. 664

 In 1923, Alice Piper, a 15-year-old Native American living in Big Pine, wanted to attend Big Pine school, but was denied on grounds of her ethnicity.
 Piper, the daughter of Pike and Annie Piper, sued the school district, claiming the state law establishing separate schools for “Indian children” and other children of Asian parentage was unconstitutional.

 The State Supreme Court ruled unanimously that because Alice Piper's father was a tax-paying citizen, that Alice Piper therefore qualified as a citizen under the Dawes Act.
 The court did not, in fact, find that her 14th Amendment rights had been violated.
 Nonetheless, Alice Piper was invited as a pupil and her victory along with the passage the Indian Citizenship Act, on the same day opened the door for her and other Native American children to attend public schools in the state of California.
 Because of this, the Big Pine School District is memorialized as a major player in the constitutional battle over the rights of Native Americans to attend public schools segregated for “whites only.”

 The Piper case has become a landmark case and is viewed as the legal authority guaranteeing Native American children the right to attend public schools.
 It has been used as precedent in other cases such as Brown v.
 Board of Education.

+In Media

+The song "Relax, Enjoy Yourself" from the 1995 album/stage production Randy Newman's Faust mentions Big Pine.